 Best Practice #4 – Consider the Space Below the Fold

 We’ve been trained to think above the fold is where we need to squeeze in all the good stuff.
-Might be time to reconsider.
+It might be time to reconsider.

-Paul Cheney explained in his Long Ugly Page Marketing Experiments post how sometimes people need to be front-loaded with information first, so they even understand what you’re asking for.
+In his Long Ugly Page Marketing Experiments post, Paul Cheney explained how sometimes people need to be front-loaded with information first, so they even understand what you’re asking for.

-Here’s his example of how an NPO increased their copy to a super long length before including a CTA, which resulted in more higher quality conversions – a 74% increase in donor conversions and 274% increase in revenue.
+Here’s his example of how an NPO increased their copy to a super long length before including a CTA, which resulted in more high-quality conversions – a 74% increase in donor conversions and 274% increase in revenue.

 It could also be because of our increasing mobile habits, where we’re used to heavy scrolling on our phones, that this might be a trending thing.